-1. Develop a simple, efficient and manageable method of collecting data, impact of the use of restraint, restrictive intervention or seclusion,
+- 1. Develop a simple, efficient and manageable method of collecting data, - 2.
+Collect data regarding the frequency, length of time of each use, the duration of use over time and the impact of the use of restraint, restrictive intervention or seclusion,